tkurtbond/tkurtbond.github.io/posts/2022/12/06/maintaining-the-old-ada-modeel-formerly-distributed-with-emacs/index.rst

     That was easy enough.

 #.
-When I tried to do any indentation :cmd:`emacs` reported an error,
+When I tried to do any indentation :command:`emacs` reported an error,
     with the error message “End position is smaller than start position”.
 Eventually I tracked this down to a call to ``parse-partial-sexp`` in ``ada-in-open-paren-p``.
 It turns out